nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![failed result for adding employee](images/addFailed.png)

-### Editing a person : `edit`
+### Editing a employee: `edit`

 **What it does**

-Edits an existing person in the address book.
+Edits an existing employee in the address book.

 **Command Format:**

 `edit INDEX [/n NAME] [/e EMAIL] [/p PHONE] [/a ADDRESS] [/b BANK_ACCOUNT] [/jd JOIN_DATE] [/s SALARY] [/l ANNUAL_LEAVE] `

-* Edits the person at the specified `INDEX`.
+* Edits the employee at the specified `INDEX`.
-* The `INDEX` refers to the index number shown in the displayed person list.
+* The `INDEX` refers to the index number shown in the displayed employee list.
 * The `INDEX` **must be a positive integer**, and **must be within the range of the list**.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples:
-*  `edit 1 /p 91234567 /e johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 /p 91234567 /e johndoe@example.com` Edits the phone number and email address of the 1st employee to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 /n Betsy Crower ` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 /n Betsy Crower ` Edits the name of the 2nd employee to be `Betsy Crower` and clears all existing tags.

 Output:
 * ManaGease should display the information of the updated employee.